List of England national football team captains

-151 people have officially served as captains of the England national football teams.
+155 people have officially served as captains of the England national football teams.
 The current captains are Harry Kane (men's) and Leah Williamson (women's).

 The first England captain was Cuthbert Ottaway; he captained England in the first ever international match, against Scotland on 30 November 1872.
 He went on to captain England on just one further occasion, the third international match, on 7 March 1874, against the same opposition.
 Alexander Morten captained England in their first international on home soil, 8 March 1873, also against Scotland, and was the first international captain to win a match.
 Having previously played for Scotland against England, this was his only international appearance for England.
 Morten remains England's oldest captain.

 The first unofficial women's international match was contested by England and France in 1920, with the Dick, Kerr Ladies "England" side captained by Alice Kell.
 The England women's team was authorised in 1972 by the Women's Football Association (WFA), originally unaffiliated with the Football Association (FA), and had Sheila Parker as its first captain.
 The official England women's first international match was played against Scotland on 18 November 1972, in anticipation of the centenary of the equivalent men's match.
-Parker remained in her role for four years before being left out of the 1976 British Home Championship; her replacement, Carol Thomas (née McCune), was only 20 with five prior caps when she took the armband, and retained it for nearly a decade.
+Parker remained in her role for four years before being left out of the 1976 British Home Championship; her replacement, Carol Thomas (née McCune), was only 20 when she took the armband, and retained it for nearly a decade.
 Women's players between 1972 and 1993 were not all officially recognised until 2022; there were also several prior to 1972, who were not sanctioned and are not recognised.
 Thomas is England's youngest official captain under the WFA; Keira Walsh is England's youngest official captain under the FA; Carol Wilson and Casey Stoney unofficially served as captains when younger than Thomas and Walsh.